Tully (2018 film): Production

 Diablo Cody wrote the film as a way of dealing with her own difficult pregnancy.
 The script helped her, becoming "a glowing, soothing presence I could return to whenever I felt overwhelmed."
 Reitman noted, according to Cody, that Tully fits together thematically with their previous collaborations, logically concluding an unintentional trilogy where "Juno is about being prematurely thrust into adulthood, Young Adult is about resisting adulthood, and Tully is about finding grace and acceptance in midlife."

 Theron said she gained nearly 50 pounds (23 kg) for the role over a period of three and a half months.
 She had to eat around the clock to keep the weight on, and then it took her a year and a half to take the weight off after filming wrapped.

 Filming lasted from September 22 to November 2, 2016, in Vancouver, British Columbia.

+Music

 Release

-In May 2017, Focus Features acquired distribution rights to the film and set the theatrical release date for April 20, 2018; however, in March 2018 the date was pushed back to May 4.
+In May 2017, Focus Features acquired distribution rights to the film in North America, the U.K., Ireland, Italy, Spain, China, Malaysia, Singapore, the Czech Republic, Slovakia, Hungary and Romania.
+A theatrical release date of April 20, 2018 was set; however, in March 2018 the date was pushed back to May 4.

 Tully was made available for digital download on July 17, 2018, and released on Blu-ray and DVD on July 31.